OnePlus 6T to launch Oct. 30

-OnePlus' next flagship phone, the OnePlus 6T, gets an official launch date: Oct.
+OnePlus' next flagship phone, the OnePlus 6T, has an official launch date: Oct.
 30.

+The Chinese phone maker teased the event on Twitter and its website on Monday -- and said it will be its biggest event ever.

 The 6T is the follow-up to the OnePlus 6 launched earlier this year, which got high marks from CNET for delivering the look, feel and performance of a high-end flagship phone at a significantly lower price.
 In an exclusive interview with CNET, OnePlus CEO Pete Lau said the 6T won't have a headphone jack, but will have an in-screen fingerprint sensor.